SarderLab/WSI-cycleGAN/README.md

 The method is proposed by [Jun-Yan Zhu](https://people.eecs.berkeley.edu/~junyanz/) in [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/pdf/1703.10593.pdf).

-This code was forked from https://github.com/xhujoy/CycleGAN-tensorflow and modified to work optimally on Whole Slide images WSIs.
+This code was forked from https://github.com/xhujoy/CycleGAN-tensorflow and modified to work optimally on Whole Slide images WSIs by [Brendon Lutnick](https://github.com/brendonlutnick)

 You can download the pretrained model from [this url](https://1drv.ms/u/s!AroAdu0uts_gj5tA93GnwyfRpvBIDA) and extract the rar file to `./checkpoint/`.

-This code was created by [Brendon Lutnick](https://github.com/brendonlutnick)

 ## Prerequisites